×

 EITC/WD/HCF HTML and CSS Fundamentals is the European IT Certification programme on the fundamentals of the Hypertext Markup Language (HTML) and the Cascading Style Sheets (CSS) language which constitute the most basic technologies for the World Wide Web.

-The curriculum of the EITC/WD/HCF HTML and CSS Fundamentals focuses on practical skills in HTML and CSS for web sites development organized within the following structure, encompassing comprehensive video didactic content as a reference for this EITC Certification.
+The curriculum of the EITC/WD/HCF HTML and CSS Fundamentals focuses on practical skills in HTML and CSS for web sites development organized within the following structure, encompassing comprehensive and structured EITCI certification curriculum self-learning materials supported by referenced open-access video didactic content as a basis for preparation towards earning this EITC Certification by passing a corresponding examination.

 HTML and CSS are two pillars of the World Wide Web.
 The Hypertext Markup Language (HTML) is a standard to code web pages to be displayed in web browsers, while the Cascading Style Sheets (CSS) is a standard used for styling web pages, or more formally describing the presentation of a web document written in HTML.
 All web developers should know at least basics of HTML and CSS to be able to work with web sites (even when using visual editors and advanced developer tools).